dewi-alliance/grants/readme.md

 We recommend that the scope of the work (SoW) can fit within a 12 month period or less.

-ProTip: Milestones should relate to a calender based structure and payments which reflect these milestones.
+ProTip: Milestones should relate to a completed deliverable over an estimated timeframe and payments which reflect these milestones.

 For a roadmap, we recommend the following: